newsblog2you

 Obama’s Address in Cairo

-In American Politics, Humanitarian, Iraq, Jordan, Media, Middle East Politics, Palestine/Israel on June 5, 2009 at 2:55 am
+Filed under American Politics, Humanitarian, Iraq, Jordan, Media, Middle East Politics, Palestine/Israel

 News2you: Best of the best in Jordanian Media